Computing the proportional veto core: Preliminaries

-Note that the veto core is thus a function that maps a profile of preferences to a non-empty subset of candidates -- in other words, it is a \emph{voting rule}.
-The core is anonymous, neutral, Pareto efficient, strongly monotone, homogeneous, and never selects the candidates which are ranked last by more than $\frac{n}{m}$ voters.
-However, we shall see later that in general this rule is not single-valued.
+Note that while the veto core is formulated as a solution concept to a cooperative game, it is also a mapping that takes a profile of preferences to a non-empty subset of candidates -- in other words, it is also a voting rule.
+As a voting rule it is clearly anonymous and neutral; other properties of the veto core we will explore in Section~\ref{sec:selecting}.

 \begin{example} Consider a profile with five candidates and four voters with the following preferences: \begin{itemize} \item $e\succ_1 b\succ_1 c\succ_1 d\succ_1 a$. \item $b\succ_2 e\succ_2 c\succ_2 d\succ_2 a$. \item $d\succ_3 b\succ_3 e\succ_3 c\succ_3 a$. \item $a\succ_4 c\succ_4 d\succ_4 e\succ_4 b$. \end{itemize} In the case of $m=n+1$ the veto power of a coalition simplifies to $\ceil{(n+1)\frac{k}{n}}-1=k$.
 In other words, $k$ voters can veto exactly $k$ candidates.